SAP-samples/teched2022-DA181/exercises/Import_tables_DatabaseExplorer/README.md

 <mark> You only need to follow these steps if you don't have a running SAP HANA Studio </mark>

-- Open SAP HANA Database Explorer
+- Open SAP HANA Database Explorer.
+The detail connection info will be given during TechEd Live Virtual Workshop

+- As the database instance is not registered, you would need to register the connection info in the "Add Instance" dialog window

+- Select "SAP HANA Database (Multitenant)" for the instance type

+- Enter host info
+  - For users attending the live virtual workshop, the connection info will be provided during the workshop.
-- Use a database connection with database user SYSTEM
+    - Use a database connection with the database user assigned during the workshop
+  - For users attending after the workshop, please connect to the local HANA instance
+    - Use the system user to connect

 - Expand the connection and righ-click on "Catalog"